techidaily/site-youtube-video-recordings/source/_posts/from-blank-canvas-to-biggest-hit-mastering-youtube-thumbnail-sizes.md

 ### **How to User UniConverter Video to GIF Maker?**

-**Step 1**: Download and install the [Wondershare Converter](https://tools.techidaily.com/wondershare/videoconverter/download/)on your device.
+**Step 1**: Download and install the [Wondershare Converter](https://tools.techidaily.com/wondershare/videoconverter/download/) on your device.
 Now, run the app and launch the Wondershare GIF Maker by selecting the GIF Maker Icon on the toolbar.

 **Step 2:** Click on the **Video to GIF** option before tapping on the **Add File** option to upload YT video for GIF conversion.